dsnsgithub/chatlog/README.md

 # Dynmap Chatlog

-A substitute for Discord-SRV, it bridges Minecraft and Discord chat.
+A substitute for Discord-SRV, it bridges Minecraft and Discord chat using Dynmap.

 ## How To Install